joshuaconk14/bravoball_flutter/context/docs/AD_SYSTEM_IMPLEMENTATION.md

 ### Testing Session Completion Ads
 1. Complete a training session → Tap "Back to Home" → Ad should show
 2. Complete a mental training session → Tap "Back to Home" → Ad should show

+### Testing Drill Completion Ads (NEW)
+1. **Manual Completion Button**: Tap the complete button on play/pause button → Ad should show immediately
+2. **Exit Button (Green)**: When drill is completed, tap "Completed!" button → Ad should show immediately
+3. **Exit Button (Blue)**: When drill is NOT completed, tap "Exit Drill" button → NO ad should show
+4. **Close Button (X)**: When drill is completed, tap X button → Ad should show immediately
+5. **Auto-Completion**: Complete all sets of a drill → NO ad should show (auto-completion doesn't trigger ads)
+6. **Frequency Check**: Manually exit multiple completed drills rapidly → Only first ad should show (3-minute rule)

 ### Testing App Open Ads
 1. **Hot Restart Method** (Fastest for development):